The Bayesian Learning Rule: Introduction

 With this, the BLR equals the gradient descent algorithm with $\vm_t$ as the iterate $\vtheta_t$.
-The interpretation is that if we give away the posterior averaging in the BLR and resort to a greedy approximation, we are back to a non-Bayesian algorithm to minimize a deterministic function.
 The two choices, first of the distribution $\mathcal{Q}$ and second of the delta method, give us gradient descent from the BLR.

+The delta method allows us to interpret non-Bayesian solutions as crude approximations of Bayesian ones.
+By approximating the expectation in the BLR with a greedy approximation, we are back to minimizing a deterministic (non-Bayesian) objective.
+This observation suggests that \cref{eq:blr_sgd1} should perform better than gradient descent.
+In \cref{sec:uncertainty_dl}, we will revisit this point and see that averaging in fact leads to improved uncertainty and better robustness properties.
+Using the Dirac's-delta distribution instead of the delta method is not advisable, as their use in this context is fundamentally flawed.
+This is because the entropy goes to $-\infty$, making the Bayesian objective meaningless \citep{welling2008deterministic}.

-\subsubsection{Newton's method}
+\subsubsection{Newton's Method}

 Newton's method is a second-order method

 which too can be derived from the BLR by expanding the class $\mathcal{Q}$ to $q(\vparam) = \gauss(\vparam|\vm, \vS^{-1})$ with an unknown precision matrix $\vS$.
 This example illustrates a property of the BLR: the complexity of the derived algorithm is directly related to the complexity of the exponential family ${\mathcal Q}$.
 Fixed covariances previously gave rise to gradient-descent (a first-order method) and by increasing the complexity where we also learn the precision matrix, the BLR reduces to a (more complex) second-order method.